oracle/weblogic-kubernetes-operator/site/rest.md

 ### How to add your certificate to your operating system trust store

 For macOS, find the certificate in Finder, and double-click on it.
 This will add it to your keystore and open Keychain Access.
 Find the certificate in Keychain Access and double-click on it to open the details.
-Open the "Trust" pull-down and set the value of "When using this certificate" to "Always Trust", then close the detail window and enter your password when prompted.
+Open the "Trust" pull-down menu and set the value of "When using this certificate" to "Always Trust", then close the detail window and enter your password when prompted.

 For Oracle Linux, run the script below once to copy the certificate into `/tmp/operator.cert.pem` then run these